dinhlockt02/cs_video_call_app_server/api-docs/notification.md

 1. basic_channel
 2. call_channel
 ### Notification Payload
 - Notification `payload` is a Json-Serialized of the Notification.
-Depends on which type of notification, it may contains `subject`, `direct`, `indirect` and `prep` key.
-Those key below are required
+Those key below are required in payload
 ```json
 {
   "id": "the notification id",